PiETLab/pietlab.github.io/content/Lab_Projects.md

 ---
-title: Projects and Activities of the PiET Research Lab
+title: Projects and Initiatives
 ---
-...coming soon......
+Projects and Activities of the PiET Research Lab ...coming soon......